mattpocock/sextant/readme.md

 ## Links

-Try [the demo version](https://demo.sextant.tools) to try out the Sextant GUI in your browser.
+Check out [the demo version](https://demo.sextant.tools) to try the Sextant GUI in your browser.

-Check out [the Sextant docs](https://docs.sextant.tools) to learn to use Sextant to power up your development workflow.
+Check out [the Sextant docs](https://docs.sextant.tools) to learn how Sextant can power up your development workflow.

 ## Local development